polarityio/misp-ioc-submission/README.md

 # Polarity MISP Integration

-The Polarity MISP integration allows Polarity to search your instance of MISP to return valid information about domains, IPs, and hashes.
-The integration also allows you to add and remove IOC in bulk.
+The Polarity MISP integration allows Polarity to search your instance of MISP to return found domains, IPs, and hashes.
+The integration also allows you to add and remove IOCs in bulk.

 ## MISP Integration Options